 - Good-Will Disclaimer + Lived Experience + Emotional Reaction + Change Request:

-“Marsha, I’m confident you meant no harm, but I want you to know that when you and Bob were laughing at my forgetfulness, I felt humiliated.
+“Marsha, I’m confident you meant no harm, however I want you to know that when you and Bob were laughing at my forgetfulness, I felt humiliated.
 I’d appreciate it if you would try never to laugh at me when we are out together.
 Is this something you can do?”

 Notice that Doug made no commentary on Marsha’s character or even her behavior.
 He is not blaming her, judging her, or ascribing any motivation to Marsha at all.
 He is merely expressing his emotional reaction to an experience that she participated in — namely that it was humiliating.
-By focusing on his feelings without attacking her, Marsha is free to empathize with Doug, and relate to his feelings of pain.
+By focusing on his feelings without attacking her, Marsha is free to empathize with Doug and relate to his feelings of pain.

 Further, by prefacing his statement with a good-will disclaimer, he immediately removes any blame or wrongdoing on Marsha’s part.
-This will open her up to really hearing what he has to say, even if she internally knows that she mis-handled the situation.
+This will open her up to really hearing what he has to say, even if she internally knows that she mishandled the situation.

 No Magic Bullet – But Close

-Communication is always reflection of what’s going on inside of you.
+Communication is always a reflection of what’s going on inside you.
 If you own your feelings and experiences, refuse to blame and criticize, and make clear requests of your partner, you are not only communicating effectively.
 You are modeling excellent behavior and relationship standards, as well as conveying vulnerability and trust.
 All these form the foundations of an excellent, loving relationship.